ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Built your own word clock with one or four languages with an Arduino ESP32 Nano.<br>
 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector).<br>

-The clock is controlled with an app on your phone, a web page in a browse or with a serial cable connected to your PC.<br>
+The clock is controlled with an app on your phone, a web page in a browser or with a serial cable connected to your PC.<br>
 Software updates can be uploaded with OTA (Over the Air).<br>
 It will keep its time within the second correct with the internet NTP time with time zone and day light saving corrections.<br>